 The first observational evidence for dark energy's existence came from measurements of supernovae.
-Type 1A supernovae have constant luminosity, which means they can be used as accurate distance measures.
+Type Ia supernovae have constant luminosity, which means that they can be used as accurate distance measures.
 Comparing this distance to the redshift (which measures the speed at which the supernova is receding) shows that the universe's expansion is accelerating.[9][10]
 Prior to this observation, scientists thought that the gravitational attraction of matter and energy in the universe would cause the universe's expansion to slow over time.
 Since the discovery of accelerating expansion, several independent lines of evidence have been discovered that support the existence of dark energy.

 The "cosmological constant" is a constant term that can be added to Einstein field equations of general relativity.
 If considered as a "source term" in the field equation, it can be viewed as equivalent to the mass of empty space (which conceptually could be either positive or negative), or "vacuum energy".